Frequently asked questions about voting in a provincial election

 If you are on the Register, you need to present one piece of ID showing your name to vote.
 If you are not on the Register, you must present one piece of ID showing both your name and home address to vote.

-If you are unable to vote in person at your returning office, advance voting location or at your assigned location on election day, you can apply to vote by mail or request a home visit.
+If you are unable to vote in person at your local election office, advance voting location or at your assigned location on election day, you can apply to vote by mail or request a home visit.

 We strive to make voting accessible to all voters.
 Services for accessible voting include assistive voting technology, assistance at the polls, and voting by mail or home visit.